Panitumumab, Regorafenib, or TAS-102, in Treating Patients with Metastatic and / or Unresectable RAS Wild-Type Colorectal Cancer

 - History of interstitial lung disease (e.g., pneumonitis or pulmonary fibrosis) or evidence of interstitial lung disease on baseline chest computed tomography (CT) scan.

 - Subjects with any previously untreated or concurrent cancer that is distinct in primary site or histology from colorectal cancer except cervical cancer in-situ, treated basal cell carcinoma, or superficial bladder tumor.
-Note: Subjects surviving a cancer that was curatively treated and without evidence of disease for 3 or more years before randomization are allowed.
+Note: Subjects surviving a cancer that was curatively treated and without evidence of disease or biochemical relapse (undetectable PSA for prostate cancer) for 3 or more years before randomization are allowed.
 All cancer treatments must be completed at least 3 years prior to randomization.

 - Uncontrolled hypertension (systolic pressure > 150 mm HG or diastolic pressure > 90 mm Hg [National Cancer Institute (NCI)-CTCAE v5.0]) on repeated measurement despite optimal medical management.